 - Canada Emergency Wage Subsidy

-The federal government has announced additional support for Canadian businesses, non-profits and charities that are able to demonstrate a loss in revenues of more than 30% from comparable time period in 2019.
+The federal government has announced additional support for Canadian businesses, non-profits and charities that are able to demonstrate a loss in revenues from a comparable time period.
 This emergency wage subsidy would apply to 75% of the first $58,700 normally earned by employees – representing a benefit of up to $847 per employee.
 This program would be in place for a 12-week period from March 15 to June 6.

 - EDC’s Canada Account